KelSolaar/sIBL_GUI/docs/sphinx/source/resources/pages/usage.rst

 The *Edit layout* is where Ibl Set are edited.

-This layout is built around 1 component:
+This layout is built around 2 Component:

+-  :ref:`addons.projectsExplorer`
 -  :ref:`factory.scriptEditor`

 +-------------------------------------------------------------------+